paulalex/wsl_bootstrap/README.md

 Currently the `.gitconfig` contains my name and email address so ensure that you change this:

 > [user]
->  # Please adapt and uncomment the following lines:
 >  name = Paul Ockleford
 >
 >  email = paul.ockleford@edfenergy.com